- CCOC BY THE NUMBERS

 - Amounts depend on the chorus – there are some discounts available for early payment and for families with more than one chorister.
 Bursaries are also available based on financial need.

 - Yes.
 The CCOC has a Scholarship/Bursary program to which families may apply for financial assistance.
-Almost 20% of choristers in 2015/16 are attending on some level of financial assistance.

 - Bursaries are awarded based on a combination of financial need and artistic ability.
 Applications are assessed by the Bursary Committee and the Artistic Director which meets in August, prior to the beginning of each season.